ava-labs/avalanche-starter-kit/contracts/interchain-messaging/send-recive-unidirectional-game-result/DEPLOYMENT_GUIDE_AVACLOUD.md

-# Tutorial: Communication between Smart Contracts on Avalanche
+# Tutorial: Communication between Smart Contracts on different L1 blockchains of Avalanche

 ## Objective
 This tutorial outlines how to create a Layer 1 (L1) on Avacloud, deploy smart contracts that communicate with each other, and validate functionality using the Teleporter on Avalanche.